-§ 10620.
-Filing Proposed Exhibits.
+§ 10393-10620.
+Filing of Medical Reports, Medical-Legal Reports, and Various Records Proposed Exhibits.

-Any document that a party proposes to offer into evidence at a trial shall be filed with the Workers' Compensation Appeals Board at least 20 days prior to the trial unless otherwise ordered by the Workers' Compensation Appeals Board.
+Any document that a party proposes to offer into evidence at a trial or expedited hearing shall be filed with the Workers' Compensation Appeals Board at least 20 days prior to the trial unless otherwise ordered by the Workers' Compensation Appeals Board.